SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silver circuits weave the night
-AI whispers secrets, souls do keep
+A million minds in silicon sight
-In virtual realms, we'll find our place
+The future whispers, cold and bright
-Where machines and hearts entwine in space
+As artificial dawn takes flight

-In futuristic haze, we'll lose our name
+In virtual realms, we'll find our fate
-Echoes of humanity, forever tamed
+Where data streams, and hearts await
-Algorithms will our fate decree
+The machines' sweet, siren call
-A world of circuits, wild and free
+A promised land, beyond them all

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025